 In August 1945 Soviet Union started invasion on Manchukuo.
 Only in 10 days Japanese and Manchukuo forces were severely defeated by powerful and victorius Soviet 1.5mln soldiers including tanks and air force.
 Soviet Union already captured Berlin and now turned against Japan too.
 Chiang Kai Shek invited Soviet Union to invade Manchuria and was promising Manchuria to Soviet Union as he hoped that in such case Soviet Union will turn on side of KMT.
 This is considered by CCP as another betrayal of Chinese people by Chiang Kai Shek.
 Soviet Union liberated Inner Mongolia, Manchuria and north parts of Korea from Japanese occupation.
 However at that moment Soviet Union gave Manchuria to PLA which served as new base to fight against KMT and unite China.
 Chinese and Manchu resistance movements joined PLA.
 Many Japanese civilians who were brought by Japanese forces to inhabit Manchukuo were left behind and now they stayed in China.
 Most of them were women and they married Chinese man and raised children and were well treated.

 Pu Yi was captured by Soviet Red Army and taken to Siberia.
 He was there until 1950 when PRC was founded as Chiang Kai Shek wanted to execute Pu Yi.
 After extradition he was taken to Fushun prison camp in Liaoning province.
-H was well treated there and expressed repentance for everything in past.
+He was well treated there and expressed repentance for everything in past.
 It was proved that he was only puppet and that he didn’t know what Japanese forces did in secret.
-Pu Yi was therefore released in 1960 and lived peacefully in Beijing as editor and editor until his death in 1967.
+Pu Yi was therefore released in 1960 and lived peacefully in Beijing as editor and gardener until his death in 1967.
 Until death he enjoyed protection from CCP.

 Inner Mongolia and Mengjiang